SparkyStyleSheet/SPSS/README.md

 # SPSS (Sparky Style Sheet)
-SPSS is a coding language that generates CSS.
+SPSS is a coding language that generates CSS by using Node.js and Python.
+You can start coding SPSS by downloading this project and by installing Python.
+You can create plugins for SPSS to have more possibilities.
 ## Start coding
 > START.
 BEFORE STARTING CODING PLEASE INSTALL PYTHON.
 > 1. To start coding SPSS you need to open the folder "CODE".